-- Achieve a grade of B (83) or higher in each nursing course before progressing to the next nursing course.
+- 1. Achieve a grade of B (83) or higher in each nursing course before progressing to the next nursing course.
 The student is required to pass the exam component with an average weighted score of 83 (B) by the end of the course in order to progress in the upper division of nursing.
 If the student achieves an average weighted score 83 (B) within the exam component, then all grades (exams and coursework) are combined for the final official overall grade of the course.
-If the student does not achieve a minimal average weighted score of 83 (B) on the exam component, the grade percentages for all components including exams are not calculated and the official overall grade for the course remains the average weighted score within the exam component. - 2.
-A student who does not achieve a grade of B (83) or higher must repeat the course in order to progress in the upper division of nursing.
+If the student does not achieve a minimal average weighted score of 83 (B) on the exam component, the grade percentages for all components including exams are not calculated and the official overall grade for the course remains the average weighted score within the exam component.
+In order to pass the clinical component of course, a student must achieve a satisfactory rating in all objectives by end of the semester.
+The student must pass the clinical component with a satisfactory rating in order to progress in the upper division, as well. - 2.
+A student who does not achieve a grade of B (83) or higher in the exam average or the overall course grade must repeat the course in order to progress in the upper division of nursing.
 A student is permitted to repeat only one nursing course during progression through the nursing program, returning to repeat a course is contingent on available space in the current cohort and successful completion of the Competency Assessment Test. (see Readmission Policy pg.
-30) - 3.
-A student receiving below a B (83) in two or more nursing courses will result in dismissal from the program. - 4.
+32) - 3.
+A student receiving below a B (83) in two or more nursing courses on the overall grade or the exam average will be dismissed from the program. - 4.
 Students who withdraw from the program must follow the University policy for Readmission.
 Re-admission to the program is not guaranteed.
-Students seeking readmission for the Fall Junior semester must reapply. (see Readmission Policy pg.
+Students seeking readmission to the fall junior semester may need to reapply if limited spaces are available.
+(See Readmission Policy pg.
 30) - 5.
 Receive a P (pass) grade on the laboratory or clinical component of each nursing course that has either laboratory or clinical experience.
 A grade of F (fail) in any laboratory or clinical component will result in an F (fail) for the course.
 A student must satisfactorily complete both components of the course in order to progress to the next clinical course. - 6.
-A student must function safely in the clinical area at all times in order to continue in the program.
-The faculty reserves the right to dismiss a student who demonstrates behavior that conflicts with safety essential to nursing practice. - 7.
-Maintain current CPR certification, TB (or x-ray) testing, Influenza vaccination, evidence of Hepatitis B vaccination series or signed refusal waiver and health insurance while enrolled in the nursing program.
-An annual update is required to maintain status of Occupational Safety and Health (OSHA) and Bloodborne Pathogens Standards.
+A student must always function safely in the clinical area in order to continue in the program.
+The faculty reserves the right to dismiss a student who demonstrates behavior that conflicts with safety essential to nursing practice.

-8. Adhere to all policies of the University, Department of Nursing, and clinical agencies.
+- 7. Maintain current CPR certification, TB (or x-ray) testing, Influenza vaccination, evidence of Hepatitis B vaccination series or signed refusal waiver and health insurance while enrolled in the nursing program.
+An annual update is required to maintain status of Occupational Safety and Health (OSHA) and Bloodborne Pathogens Standards. - 8.
+Adhere to all policies of the University, Department of Nursing, and clinical agencies.